-- The parties agree to the principle of employment equity at Carleton University, and to that end Carleton University is a signatory to the Federal Contractors Employment Equity Program.
-Consistent with that principle, where there is under-representation of women or men in an academic unit: - (i) the employer shall include, as a minimum, a statement in all advertisements for bargaining unit positions that the University welcomes applications from qualified women as well as qualified men. - (ii) the employer shall establish search procedures, which may vary among Faculties, but which shall require at least: - (1) consultation with informed women or men selected by the Dean from within the unit(s) or elsewhere in the University, for the purpose of identifying suitable prospective candidates, and - (2) letters from the unit chairmen/directors/University Librarian to Canadian Universities inviting qualified female/male applicants where the employer determines that females/males are under-represented in the unit(s). - (b) The parties agree that the best available candidate should be hired, regardless of sex.
-However, where one gender is under-represented in the unit and the qualifications of a candidate of the under-represented gender are demonstrably equal to those of the best available candidate, then, all else being equal, the candidate of the under-represented gender should be offered the position.
+The parties agree to the principle of employment equity at Carleton University.
+Consistent with that principle:

+- (a) The employer shall include, as a minimum statement in all advertisements for bargaining unit positions that the University welcomes applications from all qualified women and men, including members of visible minorities, aboriginal persons and persons with disabilities. - (b) The employer shall establish search procedures, which may vary among faculties, but which shall require at least: - (i) consultation with informed individuals selected by the Dean from within the unit(s) or sub-unit(s) or elsewhere in the University, for the purpose of identifying suitable prospective candidates, and - (ii) letters from the unit or sub-unit chairpersons/directors/University Librarian to Canadian Universities inviting qualified applicants from designated groups that the employer determines are under-represented in the unit(s) or sub-unit(s). - (c) The parties agree that the best available candidate should be hired, regardless of membership or non-membership in a designated group.
+However, where the qualifications of two candidates for appointment are demonstrably equal, and one of these candidates is a member of a designated group that is under-represented in the unit(s) or sub-unit(s) then, all else being equal, the candidate of the under-represented group should be offered the position.

-- 9.4 - (a) All appointments under this Collective Agreement shall be made in the following ranks: - (i) Faculty: Professor, Associate Professor, Assistant Professor, or Lecturer; - (ii) Lecturer (Instructor): (I, II and 111); - (iii) Librarian (I, II, III and IV); and - (iv) Non-Credit Language Teacher. - (b) All appointments as defined in this Article shall be made as either term, preliminary or tenured/confirmed appointments. - (c) In the case of preliminary appointments the letter of appointment shall contain, in general terms, information about criteria for tenure relevant to the Department, School, Institute, and/or Faculty in which the appointment is to be held. - 9.5 The ranks: Professor, Associate Professor, Assistant Professor and Lecturer are defined as being those traditionally understood as such in Carleton University practice.
+(a) All appointments under this Collective Agreement shall be made in the following ranks:

+- (i) Faculty: Professor, Associate Professor, Assistant Professor, or Lecturer; - (ii) Lecturer (Instructor): (I, II and III) referred to as Instructor employees in this agreement; - (iii) Librarian (I, II, III and IV); and - (iv) Non-Credit Language Teacher. - (b) All appointments as defined in this Article shall be made as either term, preliminary or tenured/confirmed appointments. - In the case of preliminary appointments the letter of appointment shall contain, in general terms, information about criteria for tenure/confirmation relevant to the Department, School, Institute, and/or Faculty in which the appointment is to be held. - 9.5

+The ranks: Professor, Associate Professor, Assistant Professor and Lecturer are defined as being those traditionally understood as such in Carleton University practice.